robertwe/robertwe.github.io/about.md

   - [_Jenkins_](https://jenkins-ci.org/) (to automate processes, create pipelines but I also to automate Jenkins
     itself - DSL, Pipeline DSL, Jenkins startup script),
   - [_Docker_](https://www.docker.com/),
-  - [_Kubernetes_](https://kubernetes.io/) - I have never used it on a real production environemnts and but I would love to
+  - [_Kubernetes_](https://kubernetes.io/) - I have never used it on a real production environemnt and but I would love to
     see how it works on a real battlefield, anyway I still must to learn a lot in this area,
   - [_Serverless_](https://serverless.com/)